slashback100/presence_simulation/README.md

 # Use it

 The component will create an entity called `switch.presence_simulation`.
-This entity will be set to `on` when the entity is running. `off` otherwise.
+This entity will be set to `on` when the simulation is running. `off` otherwise.
 You have 2 ways of launching the simulation:
 ## With the switch
 Toggling the `switch.presence_simulation` will toggle the presence simulation.